nathanpotter17/glfw-vulkan/README.md

 # Minimal GLFW & Vulkan for Windows

-This repository contains a simple example of how to use GLFW with Vulkan on Windows only.
-The example is a simple triangle that is rendered to the screen.
-The example is informed by the [Vulkan Guide by GLFW](https://www.glfw.org/docs/3.3/vulkan_guide.html), the [Vulkan Tutorial](https://vulkan-tutorial.com/Introduction) by Alexander Overvoorde, and many other resources, like OGLDEV on YouTube.
+This repository contains a simple template for using GLFW with Vulkan on Windows only.
+The template is informed by the [Vulkan Guide by GLFW](https://www.glfw.org/docs/3.3/vulkan_guide.html), the [Vulkan Tutorial](https://vulkan-tutorial.com/Introduction) by Alexander Overvoorde, and many other resources, like OGLDEV on YouTube.

 ## Dependencies